Basal Cell Skin Cancer

 The diagnosis of BCC is made after a small skin biopsy has been performed by your dermatologist, which is sent to a dermatopathologist, who then views the tissue specimen underneath the microscope, and analyzes the histology of the cells.
 At Krauss Dermatology, we use StrataDx’s expert dermatopathologists. http://stratadx.com/

-Electrodessication and curettage is an option if the BCC is nodular or superficial, smaller than 1cm, in a low risk area (such as the trunk, arms and legs), and is not an aggressive subtype.
+Electrodesiccation and curettage (a scraping and cautery procedure done in the office) is an option if the BCC is nodular or superficial, smaller than 1 cm, in a low-risk area (such as the trunk, arms, and legs), and is not an aggressive subtype.
 The malignant tissue is scraped away and electrically cauterized a total of three times in a single visit.
-This process destroys the malignant tissue, leaving surrounding normal skin intact, with a saucer shaped wound that can take up to 4-6 weeks to heal.
+This process damages the malignant tissue, leaving surrounding normal skin intact, with a saucer-shaped wound that can take up to 4-6 weeks to heal.

 Another option to remove BCCs is surgical excision.
 A local anesthetic is used, and the malignant tissue is surgically excised with a margin of normal skin tissue around the edges.
 Sutures (stitches) are used to close the wound.
 The specimen is then sent for pathology to validate that the margins of the excised tissue are negative.
-This procedure is best for BCCs that are in a high risk area, for small and large lesions, and if definitive pathology is wanted for more aggressive type BCCs.
+This procedure is best for BCCs that are on the trunk and extremities, for small or mid sized lesions, and if definitive pathology is wanted.

-Mohs surgery, named after the physician who created it, is a surgical procedure performed by a specially trained dermatologic surgeon.
-This treatment option is best for BCCs with an aggressive growth pattern (determined by pathology) and for those in high risk areas and where removing the least amount of tissue is important, such as the face.
-A Mohs surgeon will remove the visible malignant tissue and look at it underneath the microscope while the patient waits.
+Mohs surgery, named after the physician who created it, is a surgical procedure performed by our specially trained dermatologic surgeon, Dr. Suzanne Mosher.
+This treatment option is best for BCCs with an aggressive growth pattern (determined by pathology), for those in high-risk areas and where removing the least amount of tissue is important, such as the face, or for BCCs of a large size.
+The Mohs surgeon will remove the visible malignant tissue and look at it underneath the microscope while the patient waits.
 If there are still malignant cells at the border of the specimen – indication it is not completely removed – the surgeon will go back and remove more and again look at it underneath the microscope.
 This will be done until there are no remaining, microscopically visible malignant cells.
-Mohs surgery has the highest cure rate of any procedure for both BCC and for the more worrisome Squamous Cell Carcinoma of the skin, but is covered by insurance for specific types and locations of BCC only.
+Mohs surgery has the highest cure rate of any procedure for both BCC and for the more worrisome Squamous Cell Carcinoma of the skin.

 Prevention of sun damage is crucial to thwarting a diagnosis of BCC.
-This means using moisturizers with SPF 30 or higher on a daily basis, applying sunscreens correctly when in direct sunlight (reapplication every 2 hours is important), using appropriate types of sunscreens (UVA/UVB or broad spectrum), avoiding excessive sun exposure whenever possible between 11am and 3pm, seeking shade, wearing long sleeve shirts and wide-brimmed hats, avoiding tanning and burning, and taking vitamin D supplements.
+This means using sunscreen with SPF 30 or higher on a daily basis, applying sunscreens correctly when in direct sunlight (reapplication every 2 hours is important), using appropriate types of sunscreens (UVA/UVB or broad spectrum), avoiding excessive sun exposure whenever possible between 11am and 3pm, seeking shade, wearing long sleeve shirts and wide-brimmed hats, avoiding tanning and burning, and taking vitamin D supplements.
 Of course, avoiding the use of UV tanning booths is imperative to decrease your risk of BCC, Squamous Cell Carcinoma and Melanoma.
+In addition, taking Niacinamide, Vitamin B3, 500 mg twice per day has been recently shown to reduce BCC risk by 20% in high risk individuals.

 Early detection of BCC will help you avoid more extensive and invasive treatments.
 Monthly self-skin exams, visting your dermatologist for your regular skin exam, and notifying your doctor of any new or changing lesions are important.
-The free iPhone/iPad application “UMSkin check” can help you identify new or changing skin lesions quickly.
 Visit http://www.aad.org/spot-skin-cancer for skin cancer information and tips on performing your monthly self-skin exam.